 (FAQs)

-When is the Grand Egyptian Museum opening?
+Is the Grand Egyptian Museum now open?

 Are there activities for children at the Grand Egyptian Museum?